Alluri Sitarama Raju: Education and youth

-Rama Raju completed his primary education and joined High school in Kakinada where he became a friend of Madduri Annapurnaiah (1899–1954), who later grew up to be another prominent Indian revolutionary.
-In his teens, Rama Raju, in accordance with his reticent and meditative nature, contemplated taking Sannyasa.
-At the age of 15, he moved to his mother's home town of Visakhapatnam to pursue high school and university education.
-There he was enrolled at Mrs. A.V.N.
-College for the fourth form exam, where he oftentimes visited far-flung areas in the Visakhapatnam district and made himself familiar with the struggles of the tribal people over there.
+Rama Raju completed his primary education and joined high school in Kakinada.
+There he met Madduri Annapurnaiah (1899–1954), who later grew up to be another Indian revolutionary.
+In his teens, Rama Raju, in accordance with his reticent and meditative nature, contemplated taking sannyasa.
+At the age of 15, he moved to his mother's home town of Visakhapatnam to pursue further studies, and got enrolled at Mrs. A. V. N. College.
+During his time there, he visited remote hilly regions got familiarised himself with various problems faced by the adivasis under the British colonial rule.

-Around this time, he became a friend of a rich man and developed platonic love for his friend's sister named, Sita, whose untimely demise at a young age left him heartbroken.
-To make her memory eternal, Rama Raju then prefixed her name to his and came to be popularly known as Sita Rama Raju.
-He eventually dropped out from schooling without completing his course.
-At this instance, his uncle, Rama Krishnam Raju, who was a tehsildar in Narsapur of the West Godavari district, and under whose tutelage Rama Raju grew up, brought him to Narasapur and admitted him in the local Taylor High School.
-He, however, eventually gave up formal education but privately mastered the literature of Telugu, Sanskrit, Hindi, and English languages.
-Contemporary reports indicate that although he had an undistinguished education, he took a particular interest in astrology, herbal medicine, palmistry, and equestrianism, before becoming a sannyasi (religious ascetic) at the age of 18.
+Around this time, Rama Raju developed a love for his friend's sister named, Sita, whose untimely demise at a young age left him heartbroken.
+To commemorate her memory, Rama Raju prefixed her name to his and came to be known as Sita Rama Raju.
+He eventually dropped out of school, and at the insistence of his uncle, Rama Krishnam Raju, who was a tehsildar in Narsapur, and under whose tutelage Rama Raju grew up, he was admitted in the Taylor high school at Narsapur.
+However, he eventually gave up formal education and privately read literature in various languages such as Telugu, Sanskrit, Hindi, and English.
+As per contemporary reports, he took a particular interest in astrology, herbal medicine, palmistry, and equestrianism.
+He became a sannyasi (religious ascetic) at the age of 18.